 What are adaptability skills?

-Adaptability skills are skill sets that encompass a person's ability to adjust to changes in their environment.
-Being adaptable in your career can mean you are able to respond quickly to changing ideas, responsibilities, expectations, trends, strategies and other processes at work.
+Adaptability skills are qualities that allow you to adjust to changes in your environment.
+Being adaptable at work can mean you can respond quickly to changing ideas, responsibilities, expectations, trends, strategies and other processes.
 Being adaptable also means possessing soft skills like interpersonal, communication, creative thinking and problem-solving skills.

 Being adaptable in the workplace can be important when working on projects, developing strategies and implementing different approaches to doing your job.
-By showing your employers your adaptability skills, you are revealing how motivated you are to try new things and learn new skills.
+By showing adaptability skills, you are revealing how motivated you are to try new things and learn new skills.

 Read more: Soft Skills: Definitions and Examples

-Adaptability skills can include a variety of skill sets that can essentially help you adapt to and deal with change in a positive and proactive way.
-Some of these important soft skills include:
+Adaptability skills can include a variety of skill sets that can essentially help you adapt to and deal with change positively and proactively.
+Some examples of these important soft skills include: